 Domestic violence is a sad reality of almost every country, and when it comes to India, it becomes severe.
 Studies have proven that nearly every other woman faces one or the other types of domestic violence once in her lifetime.

-Domestic Violence, in general, means violent, abusive behaviour by one or more household members against another.
+Domestic violence, in general, denotes violent, abusive behaviour by one or more household members against another.

 Types of Domestic Violence

-The Protection of Domestic Violence Act,2005 majorly recognizes four types of abuse, They are:
+The Protection of Domestic Violence Act,2005 majorly recognizes four types of abuse

 It is the most recognizable form of violence, where it is difficult to hide the person’s intention.
 This form of violence occurs when a person applies physical force on the victim by hitting, stabbing, choking, or other forms.

 This form is the most difficult form of violence to recognize.
-It occurs when someone gets forced to involve in sexual activity unwillingly.
+It occurs when a person is forced to engage in sexual activity unwillingly.
 Forced sex even by the partner is a form of violence.

 It occurs when someone says or does something that makes a person feel useless.
-Calling names, ignoring feelings, taunting, constantly criticizing, insulting are just examples of this type of abuse.
+Calling names, ignoring feelings, taunting, constantly criticising, insulting are just examples of this type of abuse.

-When someone tries and controls the financial independence of the other, it causes financial abuse.
+When someone tries and controls the financial independence of the other person, it causes financial abuse.
 Restricting to use even a single penny and blaming for every expense are some common ways of abuse.

 These are just a few of the violent behaviours faced by women.
 The list of violence may be endless.
-To mention some of them:
+Some of them are as follows: